Prerequisites

 with the token provided in your ngrok dashboard.

-2. Create an ngrok Tunnel for Your Local Server
+2. Create an ngrok Tunnel for your control module

 -